User Guide

 - Apps folder: The folder where the apps are stored.
 By default is

 /apps.
-This folder is created on the microSD card when the Booster app is launched for the first time if it does not exist. - Apps catalog URL: The URL of the apps catalog.
-By default is
+This folder is created on the microSD card when the Booster app is launched for the first time if it does not exist. - Apps catalog URL: This field is now a channel selector.
+You can choose Stable, Beta, or Development, or switch to Custom apps catalog URL to type your own catalog URL.
+The default is the Stable channel.
+If you use a custom catalog, its

 - SD card baud rate (KB): The baud rate of the SD card.
 By default is